mosip/inji-certify/docs/Rendering-Template.md

 mosip.certify.data-provider-plugin.rendering-template-id=<TEMPLATE_ID_IN_DB>
 ```

+## Property Details:
+ - **Purpose**: References the ID of the rendering template stored in the rendering_template table.
+ - **Required**: Optional.
+If not set, templates must include a hardcoded digestMultibase value in the renderMethod.
+ - **Behavior**: When set, enables dynamic evaluation of ${_renderMethodSVGdigest} in Velocity templates, allowing Certify to substitute the digest value from the specified template.
+ - **Default**: None (not configured).

 # Note: The table where the templates are stored is `rendering_template`.
 The `<TEMPLATE_ID_IN_DB>` should match the `id` column in that table.

+**Data Model:**
+- `rendering_template` table: Stores the raw SVG template and its digest, referenced by the `renderMethod` key.
+- `credential_config` table: Stores the Velocity template as a base64-encoded `vc_template` column, which processes the credential structure.

 ## Adding the `renderMethod` key in the Velocity Template
 In the Velocity template used for credential issuance, include the `renderMethod` key as shown below.
 Ensure to replace the `id` and `digestMultibase` values with those corresponding to your template.